manuelmgn/2024-FrontendMasters-Python/README.md

-# Year - Academy - Name of the course
+# 2024 - Frontend Masters - Python Fundamentals

-Notes for the course "xxx" taught by xxx at xxx.
+Notes for the course "Python Fundamentals" taught by Nina Zakharenko at Frontend Masters.

-Month Year.
+September 2024.